raspberrypilearning/sense-hat-pong/worksheet.md

         ball_velocity[0] = -ball_velocity[0]
     ```

+1. Run this code and the ball will bounce for ever.

 1. Now the conditional needs to check the position of the bat.
 Switch over to the `shell` (the other Python window), to test this out.

 ``` python